How can you find a “noble cause”…one that serves you AND serves other people?

 How might that change your answer to the question: “How can I find a “noble cause”…one that serves myself AND serves other people?”

-So those are my thoughts, my “guesses’ at how to answer this question.
+So those are my thoughts, my “guesses’ at how you can find your noble cause.

 What do YOU think?